 Fear of Transition in AEC Professionals

-One of the biggest challenges modern firms face during any transition phase is the resistance by its staff members to change.
+One of the biggest challenges modern firms face during any transition phase is the resistance of their staff members to change.
 BIM adoption is a major shift from your existing model that will require support from all the stakeholders.
-Most importantly, your staff members, management and support teams must be open to the idea of BIM adoption and overcoming barriers of BIM adoption in the AEC industry.
+Most importantly, your staff members, management, and support teams must be open to the idea of BIM adoption and overcoming barriers to BIM adoption in the AEC industry.

 Change management is something an organization should prepare when thinking about BIM implementation.
 This can be effectively done by: